 Do we have an estimate from a state-specific agency press release or website announcing the number of children who received benefits for spring 2020?

-if YES, then include and use this estimate
+if YES, then use this estimate (Option 1 above)

 If NO, then:

 When summing the amount disbursed (estimated from what states proposed in USDA plans) from March-Sept and dividing by the product of the maximum daily benefit amount times the number of days the state was issuing benefits, do we have a reach estimate <100%?